Many things matter about a neighborhood, but the first thing most people notice

 One of the notable things about Burns Crossroad is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 In addition, real estate in the Burns Crossroad neighborhood is almost exclusively owner-occupied.
 NeighborhoodScout's analysis reveals that this neighborhood has a higher rate of owner-occupied housing than is found in 99.9% of U.S. neighborhoods.
 If you are seeking to rent, this neighborhood may not have many options, but high rates of ownership often indicate stability in a neighborhood.
-This neighborhood has the distinction of having one of the lowest real estate vacancy rates of any neighborhood in America.
-With just 0.0% of the real estate vacant, this indicates an exceptionally strong demand for real estate in the Burns Crossroad neighborhood, and/or an issue with creating enough supply for the demand.
-This could have the effect of increasing real estate prices, increasing supply to meet demand, or both.
+With a real estate vacancy rate of only 0.0%, the Burns Crossroad neighborhood has a lower vacancy rate than 100.0% of U.S. neighborhoods, a very elite group.
+Such a low vacancy rate may indicate very strong real estate demand in the neighborhood combined with some impediments to increasing supply, such as zoning or existing density of development, among other potential reasons.

 Furthermore, the Burns Crossroad neighborhood is very unique in that it has one of the highest proportions of one, two, or no bedroom real estate of any neighborhood in America.
 Most neighborhoods have a mixture of home or apartment sizes from small to large, but here the concentration of studios and other small living spaces is at near-record heights.
 With 100.0% of the real estate here of this small size, this most assuredly is a notable feature that makes this neighborhood unique, along with just a handful of other neighborhoods in the U.S. that share this characteristic.